almende/virtuele-memo/cordova/com.almende.VirtualMemo/README.md

 This should automatically adjust your platform-specific configuration files as specified on [cordova.apache.org](https://cordova.apache.org/docs/en/3.0.0/cordova_notification_notification.md.html).

+You can check which plugins are installed through:

+    cordova plugin list

 ## Understanding the code

 To get acquainted with jQuery Mobile, work your way through the [demos](http://demos.jquerymobile.com/1.0.1/docs/about/getting-started.html).
 Icons for example come only in a set of around 20.
 If you need additional icons, you have to add custom ones through adjusting a stylesheet and set a file [as background image](http://demos.jquerymobile.com/1.0.1/docs/buttons/buttons-icons.html).